2 months ago

 And I wasn’t the only one who felt that this really captured the Zeitgeist.
 As American art magazine Juxtapoz wrote: “Upon putting Dutch artist Dadara's now infamous "What The Fuck" Venn diagram painting on the Juxtapoz Instagram, it took about three minutes to realize that it was going to be on our greatest hits list.
 For the last few years, the pulse of our contemporary lives has thrumbed with the tone of "WTF"; politics, communication, celebrity and art are evolving so rapidly that Dadara's image summed up the current mood.”

 I also realized that not everybody liked it.
-It felt pretty controversial.
+It became pretty controversial.
 I actually enjoyed reading some of those comments: "You just made me waste three precious seconds of my life by making me look at this", “I can’t believe WTF is considered art these days”, "That isn't art... you're a liar.
 People like you kill art".
 WTF.

 Something else was also happening: People were copying it, remaking and remixing it (sometimes just plainly retracing the original, sometimes also filling in the blanks), putting it on T-shirts, etc. My credit as the original creator became obscured.
 As it was absorbed into the whirlwind of the internet it became, as they say, a meme.
 WTF.